ldaijiw/task_dev_env_app/README.md

 # Setting Up a Dev Environment with Vagrant

+## Introduction

+This contains instructions for setting up a Dev Environment for a NodeJs Sample App

 ## Installation and Setup for Vagrant, VirtualBox, and Ruby

 **You will need to install Vagrant, VirtualBox, and Ruby in order to set up this Dev Environment**